Home AI/ML GP-Based Hyperparameter Optimization: Bayesian Tuning for ML Models

 Practical Guide and Pitfalls

-Initial Design: Don’t Start Cold
+Initial Design: Avoid a Cold Start

-Parallelize 4–8 Trials per BO Step
+Parallelize Four to Eight Trials per BO Step

 Stopping Criteria

-• Trial budget (most common): “run 100 trials.”
+• Trial budget (the most common): for example, running 100 trials.
 Simple and reproducible.

 • Combination: max(trial_budget, no_improvement_for_k_trials).
-Practical default.
+A practical default.

 Reproducibility